JamesLynchSoftwareDev/JamesLynchSoftwareDev/README.md

 Please feel free to have a look around and have a chat with me either, i am interested in finding a career in Software Development.

-I am also very interested in CyberSecurity and trying to learn the Linux command line and Windows administration.
+I am also very interested in CyberSecurity and trying to learn the Linux command line and Windows administration and Network security.